-Assets subject to Intraday scheduling obligation (Power-Generating Modules/Power Units and Energy Storage Devices) are expected to follow the schedule in real-time.
+Assets subject to Intraday scheduling obligation (Power-Generating Modules/Power Units and Energy Storage Devices and Demand delivery points bidding in flexibility for redispatching) are expected to follow the schedule in real-time.
 Although authorized in the framework of portfolio balancing or reactive balancing, deviations are not permitted if causing or aggravating congestion risks.
 If nonetheless observed, in such circumstances ELIA will command the Scheduling Agent to instruct the asset to return to its schedule (which is regarded by ELIA as a congestion bid without remuneration, BRP perimeter correction, or compensation on the Belgian imbalance).
 The Scheduling Agent must inform ELIA when instructing an asset to deviate from the schedule towards a new set point.
 ELIA will pro-actively request to return-to-schedule when the situation requires.